Executive Order 12333: Impact

 In July 2014 chairman David Medine and two other members of the Privacy and Civil Liberties Oversight Board, a government oversight agency, indicated a desire to review Executive Order 12333 in the near future, according to a report by journalist Spencer Ackerman of The Guardian.

 In July 2014, former State Department official John Tye published an editorial in The Washington Post, citing his prior access to classified material on intelligence-gathering activities under Executive Order 12333, and arguing that the order represented a significant threat to Americans' privacy and civil liberties.

-In April 2021, the Privacy and Civil Liberties Oversight Board published the results of its six-year review of EO 12333.

-A letter from two senators has been partly declassified.
+Specifically, Tye alleged: